Cootsy99/club-night/README.md

 - AAU I want to be able to request to join my club so that my club admins can add me
 - AAU I want to be able to join multiple sports clubs as I might be part of more than one sports club in reality
-- AAPS I want to be able to create a sports club so that my members can join it
+- AAU I want to be able to create a sports club so that my members can join it
 - AAA for a club, I want to be able to accept/decline join request so that not just anyone can join the club
-- AAPS I want to be the only admin initially when I create a new sports club so that I can control who joins the club
+- AAU I want to be the only admin initially when I create a new sports club so that I can control who joins the club
-- AAA I want to be able to make other club members and admins that Amin responsibilities are spread between club members
+- AAA I want to be able to make other club members admins so that admin responsibilities are spread between club members
 - AAA I want to have more flexibility for generating matches so that the players get more varied matches
   - AAA I want to be able to create a ‘balanced mixed ability’ match where I can select multiple ratings and the teams will still be balanced (eg I have a 2v2 pickleball match and I want to make it a beginners and intermediates match then the app would pick 2 pairs of 1 beginner player and 1 intermediate player) so that we can mix the abilities for club night